 Dental insurance plans don’t pay for tooth whitening, yet most dental offices charge the patient for it directly.
 The same applies to electric toothbrushes.
-In addition, most dental insurance plans don’t pay for dental implants.
-Yet every office seems to charge for those products and services, right?
+However, when it comes to better technologies, materials, or skills, offices will write off thousands of dollars each month.

 In those three examples just listed, you wouldn’t think of not charging the patient for those services.
 In contrast, very few dental offices charge for local anesthetic, oral facial images, and pulp vitality tests, yet you should.
 There are costs of goods combined with overhead associated with those services.
 This ultimately means you’re losing money every time you don’t bill for those procedures.
 No business runs like this, and neither should any dental practice.
 The majority of dental teams have been convinced that if dental insurance won’t pay for it, they have to write it off.
 Heaven forbid you actually charge the patient directly for services the PPO Plan won’t cover.

 I learned many years ago never to treat the PPO patient to their insurance plan.
 Imagine doing an anterior case from tooth #4 to tooth #13.
 You want the best for your PPO patient, you want that smile to really pop beautifully with translucent teeth, slight color variations from the middle third to the incisal third.
 Maybe some I-1 incisal edging, and some small portions of chalky white to mimic what they had before, and insisted they have on the new ones.

 Will the hundred-dollar-a-unit lab be able to follow those requests?
 Nope.
 You’re going to have to run with the “high-end” lab or put some time into your Cerec unit when you make the crowns.
 Either way, to accomplish these life-like crowns, you’re going to need to go with the more expensive technology, whether in a lab or in your office.